On the importance sampling of self-avoiding walks: Final comments

-It would also be interesting to study the asymptotic properties of untrapped SAWs chosen according to the non-uniform, but very natural, distribution that results from our sampling procedure.
-In particular, it is likely that the average end-to-end distance will be smaller than $n^{3/4}$ here, because ``compact'' walks in which few steps are eligible at each time have a higher probability than more spread-out walks.
-Figure~\ref{fig:unconfined} shows a random SAW drawn using our recursive algorithm and a (quasi-)uniform SAW drawn using a pivot algorithm~\cite{kennedy-pivot-saw}.
-For unconfined partially directed walks, however, the end-to-end distance is easily shown to be linear, both for the uniform model and for the distribution studied in this paper.
-Let us mention that the importance sampling of \emm possibly trapped, SAWs of length $n$ (with rejection when the walk gets stuck before it reaches length $n$) has also been considered, with a conjectured end-to-end distance of $n^{2/3}$~\cite{majid}.
+It is also interesting to study the asymptotic properties of SAWs chosen according to the non-uniform (but very natural) ``kinetic'' distribution that results from importance sampling.
+These properties may be different from those observed in the uniform case.
+For instance, one can expect the average end-to-end distance of kinetic unconfined SAWs to be smaller than $n^{3/4}$, because ``compact'' walks in which few steps are eligible at each time have a higher probability than more spread-out walks.
+In fact, the kinetic end-to-end distance is conjectured~\cite{majid} to grow like $n^{2/3}$.
+(For unconfined partially directed walks, however, the end-to-end distance is easily shown to be linear, both for the uniform and the kinetic model.)
+Figure~\ref{fig:unconfined} shows a random (untrapped) SAW that we generated by importance sampling and a (quasi-)uniform SAW generated using a pivot algorithm~\cite{kennedy-pivot-saw}.